-Michael Peters from the Vancouver Island Regional Science Fair has just been selected as a recipient of Youth in Motion’s Top 20 Under 20 awards.
+Preston Lim from the Greater Vancouver Regional Science Fair was selected as a recipient of the Youth in Motion’s Top 20 Under 20 awards.
 He joins 6 other science fair alumni to receive this distinction.

 The Top 20 under 20 celebrates 20 young Canadians who have demonstrated a significant amount of innovation, leadership and achievement.

 Preston represented the Greater Vancouver region at the 2012 Canada-Wide Science fair, bringing home a bronze medal for his project The Golden Fleece: Innovative ways to clean up oil.
 Preston is an accomplished cellis, pianist, and debater and the current President of the Key Club, Vancouver Westside.

 In the Spring of 2009 the Science Fair Foundation of BC launched a pilot project that takes science fairs to a new community.
 In collaboration with the Mid-Island Science, Technology and Innovation Council and School District #72 the Campbell River 2009 Aboriginal Science Fair Celebration was achieved.
 This video shows the highlights of the program.